Accounts are created on an 'as requested' basis. Each registered

 fixing technical issues on:

-internal tool for complex projects.
+internal tool for tackling complex projects, our system

-Bonus: The development web app was built to not rely
+Additionally, the development web app was built to not rely

 on complex cloud infrastructure from major cloud providers.